ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 Now it's time to build a real MPQC.

-# Building MPQC
+# Strategy

 Before we go at it,
 let's have a quick rundown on I guess the common strategy out there.

 There are usually three phases.
 In the first phase, everyone encodes their own input.
+There's no quantum communications here, but the parties might run some kind of classical MPC to decide on the encryption key.
 This encoding has a bunch of good properties.
-You can think of it as some kind of encryption and authentication.
+For now you can think of it as an authentication.

+Recall that under the quantum setting, authentication implies encryption, so this message is now encrypted too.

 Once that's done, we move on to the next phase.
 The parties will evaluate homomorphically over the encoded input.
-This phase usually involves passing messages around.
+This phase involves passing quantum messages around.

 Finally, once the evaluation is done, everyone can just decrypt their own output.

+# Strategy - Enc then ECC

 So let's see how routing fit into this picture.
+I guess the first idea is to see if we can kinda massage an existing MPQC scheme and get IA out of it.
+Maybe every time a message is sent, we send it using the routing subroutine from earlier.
+And we maybe keep the protocol the same otherwise.

+Kinda like this here.
-The first idea is to let everyone encode their inputs locally like normal.
+Everyone encode their inputs locally like normal.
-Then they can ECC the messages right before sending them.
+They can ECC the messages right before sending them.
-Like this.

 But it actually doesn't work.
 Like I mentioned earlier, this encoding is basically some kind of authentication.